Skip to content

 -noaudio -bitRate 512 -frameRate 2

-You may change them by defining a Test Case parameter with name g_videoRecorderArguments.
+You can change them by defining a Test Case parameter named g_videoRecorderArguments.

 Recorded video is attached to the test run as ScreenCapture.wmv.